KassandraKasakov/Kassandra-s-Extras/README.md

 # Content

 The mod currently adds:
-- A brand new Consumable type: Astrological Cards
+- Two brand new Consumable type: Astrological and Zodiac Cards
-- 20 Jokers
+- 22 Jokers
-- 15 Consumables
+- 27 Consumables
-- 4 Enhancements and 5 Seals
+- 4 Enhancements and 6 Seals
 - More things coming soon!